 The contract: It’s best to seek legal advice to make sure the terms of the contract of sale are reasonable and offer you adequate protection.

-The suburb profile: Consider factors like median property prices, capital growth, and rental yields in the area.
-Take a look at our suburb profiles to see information on suburbs in Melbourne and Sydney.
+Considering buying off the plan?
+Take a look at our suburb profiles to see information on suburbs around Australia.